Improving Convergence and Generalization Using Parameter Symmetries: Theoretical Guarantees for Improving Optimization

 \subsection{When is one teleportation enough}

-Despite the guaranteed improvement in convergence rate, teleporting at every step in gradient descent is not computationally feasible.
-Generally we teleport occasionally.
-In fact, for certain functions, every point on the gradient flow has the largest gradient norm in its loss level set after one teleportation \cite{zhao2022symmetry}.
-However, this result is limited to convex quadratic functions.
+Despite the guaranteed improvement in convergence, teleporting before every gradient descent step is computationally expensive.
+Hence we teleport only occasionally.
+In fact, for certain optimization objectives, every point on the gradient flow has the largest gradient norm in its loss level set after one teleportation \citep{zhao2022symmetry}.
+In past work, this result is limited to convex quadratic functions.
 In this section, we give a sufficient condition for when one teleportation results in an optimal trajectory for general loss functions.
+Full proofs can be found in Appendix \ref{appendix:one-teleportation-enough}.